kjk2010/AmpliPi-Touchscreen-Keypad/README.md

-# AmpliPi-Touchscreen-Keypad
+# AmpliPi-Touchscreen-Keypad (WiFi)
-A touchscreen keypad designed to control AmpliPi.
+A touchscreen keypad designed to control AmpliPi, using an ESP32 and WiFi.

+For the POE-powered version, go to this repo: https://github.com/kjk2010/AmpliPi-POE-Touchscreen-Keypad

 Currently a work in progress.

 Built using VS Code with Platform.IO.

 #### Currently supported hardware
-- Olimex ESP32-PoE, or other ESP32 dev board
+- ESP32 dev board
 - ILI9341 compatible 320x240 TFT touchscreen

 #### Basic setup instructions